Joel Marks, Ph.D.

 B.A. in Psychology from Cornell University

 M.A. and Ph.D. in Philosophy from the University of Connecticut

-Joel Marks has also directed a symposium series at the University of New Haven on "Ethics in the Workplace"; hosted the radio program, "Student Scene," on WNHU, West Haven, and co-hosted "The Professors" on WNHU and CTV; writes occasional columns on ethics, astronomy, and other topics for the New Haven Register ; and is a regular columnist for the magazine, Philosophy NOW.
+Joel Marks has also directed a symposium series at the University of New Haven on "Ethics in the Workplace"; hosted the radio program, "Student Scene," on WNHU, West Haven, and co-hosted "The Professors" on WNHU and CTV; and writes occasional columns on ethics, astronomy, and other topics for newspapers, magazines, and blogs..

 Published Books and Articles